 - Limit daytime naps.

-- Take your loved person outdoors on a regular basis and try to add s a walk into that time.
+- Take your loved one outdoors on a regular basis and try to add a walk into that time.

 - Eliminate alcohol and anything with caffeine, including soda.

 Ted’s wakefulness developed into a regular habit of leaving his bed and going into his wife’s room.
-He would then stand over, touch her and ask “Doris, are you awake?”
+He would then stand over her, nudge her, and ask “Doris, are you awake?”
 Of course, she wasn’t.
-Ted would be back with the same question 5 minutes later.
+Then Ted would be back with the same question 5 minutes later.
 Frustrated, one night she jokingly said “Yes, but I am in the middle of vacuuming.
 Go back to bed and I’ll get you when I am done” Ted turned around and went back to his room.
 From that point on, every night she would be either washing dishes, sometimes ironing; or even tap dancing.
 This worked, and they both got relatively good sleep.

-Eating , either too much or too little, can be a major problem when one has Alzheimer’s or some other dementia.
-If Mom is suddenly losing weight, there could be any number of reasons, including:
+Eating either too much or too little can be a major problem when one has Alzheimer’s or another type of dementia.
+There are many negative consequences of poor nutrition, including weight loss, irritability, sleeplessness, bladder or bowel problems, and disorientation.
+If a loved one is suddenly losing weight, it could be due to a number of reasons, including:

 - Medications (these can affect the appetite and/or change taste)